dsavoiu/Karma/PostProcessing/doc/src/parts/palisade/user_guide.rst

 position by additionally specifying the keyword **xytext**.
 This is typically accompanied by an arrow pointing from the annotation to the point *xy*.

-The following table contains a summary of keywords These and other aspects of the annotation can be controlled via a number of optional keywords, which are summarized in the table below:
+These and other aspects of the annotation can be controlled via a number of optional keywords, which are summarized in the table below: